-Conjunctions are used to join clauses, phrases, and words together for constructing sentences.
-Conjunctions make a link between/among words or groups of words to other parts of the sentence and show a relationship between/among them.
+Conjunctions are used to join clauses, phrases, and words together for constructing Complex and Compound sentences.
+They make a link between/among words or groups of words to other parts of the sentence and show a relationship between/among them.

 - Alex and Robin are playing together.

 - Alex plays well, but Robin plays better than him.